 Everton were founded in 1878 as St. Domingo and one year fast forward they were rechristened as Everton FC.
 They were one of the twelve founding members of the Football League and won the title in 1890-1891.
 Everton are one of the five most successful English football clubs and have won the League Championship on nine occasions.
 Everton have also won the FA Cup five times and the UEFA Cup Winners’ Cup once.

-Everton’s most successful era was in the 198s when manager Howard Kendall led the club to FA Cup triumph in 1984, the league twice in 1985 and 1985 and the European Cup Winners’ Cup in 1984-1985.
+Everton’s most successful era was in the 1980s when manager Howard Kendall led the club to FA Cup triumph in 1984, the league twice in 1985 and 1985 and the European Cup Winners’ Cup in 1984-1985.

 Everton play their home matches at Goodison Park, which can hold 40,569 people and are nicknamed as the Toffees, the Blues and the People’s Club.
 Everton foster a very volatile rivalry with local Merseyside rivals Liverpool.

 - First Division Champions (9): 1890–91, 1914–15, 1927–28, 1931–32, 1938–39, 1962–63, 1969–70, 1984–85, 1986–87